 2. Put a hold on mail and paper delivery

 If there’s a pile of newspapers on the driveway and the mailbox is full of mail, any curious burglar will see this and know instantly that no one is home.
 Unless you have someone to come by and pick up the mail and paper for you, we recommend contacting your post office and newspaper carrier and request a hold on delivery.

 3. Install a security system

-Not only are security systems key for keeping your home safe from burglars, they can give you peace of mind because they now connect to your smart device.
-Smart device compatible systems allow you to keep an eye on your property whenever you want and depending on the system itself, your home’s property value could increase.
+Not only are security systems key for keeping your home safe from burglars, but they can also give you peace of mind.
+Since you can keep an eye on your property whenever you want and depending on the system itself, your home’s property value could increase.

 4. Hire someone to do yard maintenance while you’re away

 Depending on the weather and how long you’ll be gone, you may want to consider hiring someone to come by and take care of the yard work while you’re away.
 It doesn’t have to be anything extensive, but shoveling the walkways and driveway free of snow, mowing the lawn, or raking the leaves will give off the appearance that someone is home.

 You have a routine and when you’re on vacation, you can give off the illusion that you’re home by putting timers on lights and electronics and setting the timers to turn on and off in accordance with your daily routine.